 - Oklahoma Department of Mental Health and Substance Abuse Services: Visit their website for resources on how to get help within the state of Oklahoma.

-- UCO Center for Counseling and Well-being: Central's counseling center is taking calls to schedule over-the-phone appointments, beginning March 26 at the earliest.
+- UCO Center for Counseling and Well-Being: Central's counseling center is taking calls to schedule over-the-phone appointments.
 No in-person appointments will be accepted.
 Call 405-974-2215 to schedule an appointment.
 Any messages will be returned as soon as possible.

 Below are some ways to help de-stress and practice self-care while also social distancing: